hrissan/dtls/README.md

 Very few dependencies, ideally zero.

 Must interoperate with other known implementations.
-TODO - integration tests with OpenSSL, WolfSSL, BoringSSL, rusty-dtls, etc.

 Implement only extensions we really need, or which are easy to support,